marioroy/mce-perl/README.md

 ### Documentation

 The documentation is best viewed at https://metacpan.org/pod/MCE.
-MCE options are described at https://metacpan.org/pod/MCE::Core.
+MCE options are described in https://metacpan.org/pod/MCE::Core.

 Also see https://metacpan.org/pod/MCE::Examples.

 ### Copyright and Licensing